district10/blog/_posts/post-0001-pandoc-readme.md

 `--no-tex-ligatures`

-:   Do not convert quotation marks, apostrophes, and dashes to
+:   Do not use the TeX ligatures for quotation marks, apostrophes,
-    the TeX ligatures when writing LaTeX or ConTeXt.
-Instead, just use literal unicode characters.
-This is needed for using advanced OpenType features with `xelatex` and `lualatex`.
+    and dashes (`` `...' ``, ` ``..'' `, `--`, `---`) when
+    writing or reading LaTeX or ConTeXt.
+In reading LaTeX, parse the characters `` ` ``, `'`, and `-` literally, rather than parsing ligatures for quotation marks and dashes.
+In writing LaTeX or ConTeXt, print unicode quotation mark and dash characters literally, rather than converting them to the standard ASCII TeX ligatures.
 Note: normally `--smart` is selected automatically for LaTeX and ConTeXt output, but it must be specified explicitly if `--no-tex-ligatures` is selected.
 If you use literal curly quotes, dashes, and ellipses in your source, then you may want to use `--no-tex-ligatures` without `--smart`.

 `--listings`